NativeScript/docs-v7/navigation.md

 };
 topmost.navigate(navigationEntry);
 ```

-#Navigating to another page and passing context
-Sometimes, the page being navigated to would have to receive information about the context in which this navigation happened.
-The best example would be a master-details scenario where there are two pages -- the main page containing a list of some entities and a details page which provides details about a particular entity.
-In this case, when navigating to the details page it is mandatory to transfer some primary key or ID information about the entity the details page should show.
-This is done with the help of the **context** property of a NavigationEntry:
+After you pass the context, you can implement additional business logic with the `onNavigatedTo` callback.

+#### Example

+In this example, this master-details app consists of two pages.
+The main page contains a list of entities.
+The details page shows information about the currently selected entity.

+When you navigate to the details page, you transfer a primary key or ID information about the selected entity.

 ``` JavaScript
 function listViewItemTap(args) {
     // Navigate to the details page with context set to the data item for specified index